Futures

 objects.

-def OnData(self, slice: Slice) -> None: for symbol, ticks in slice.Ticks.items(): for tick in ticks: price = tick.Price
+def on_data(self, slice: Slice) -> None: for symbol, ticks in slice.ticks.items(): for tick in ticks: price = tick.price

 Tick data is raw and unfiltered, so it can contain bad ticks that skew your trade results.
 For example, some ticks come from dark pools, which aren't tradable.
 We recommend you only use tick data if you understand the risks and are able to perform your own online tick filtering.